Language

 4

-Try it now: Click the Example button to load a sample dataset and see all features in action.
-Use the Clear button to reset everything when you're ready to enter your own data.
+New here?
+Click Example to load a sample dataset and see every feature in action, or Clear to reset and enter your own numbers.

 Features